NCAS-CMS/cf-python/docs/source/introduction.rst

 manipulation and can:

 * read :term:`field constructs <field construct>` and :term:`domain
-  constructs <domain construct>` from netCDF, CDL, PP and UM datasets,
+  constructs <domain construct>` from netCDF, CDL, PP and UM datasets with a choice of netCDF backends,

+* read files from OPeNDAP servers and S3 object stores,

 * create new field constructs in memory,

 * write and append field constructs to netCDF datasets on disk,

+* read, write, and manipulate UGRID mesh topologies,

 * read, write, and create coordinates defined by geometry cells,